 This, in turn, requires building and maintaining a library of required reports that are uniquely identified and characterized by their requirements for format, deadline, content, etc., etc. (FONASBA, which is an association of shipping agents that has 'Observer' status at IMO may be enticed to build and maintain the report library).
 The eco-system also requires developing and maintaining an S-200 Product Specification for CMDS that can be used to generate all required reports in the library.
 Lastly it requires that ships’ systems that generate reporting information be certified to be compliant with an international machine-to-machine interface standard or ship network standards such as IEC 61162 series.
 A prime candidate for such standards are those developed by the Open Connectivity Foundation for the Internet of Things (IoT).

-MSP9 Telemedical Assistance Service (TMAS)
+MSP9 Telemedical Assistance Service (TMAS) [NORWAY]+NTnu

 Definition